Body painting: In the commercial arena

 Many artists work professionally as body painters for television commercials, such as the Natrel Plus campaign featuring models camouflaged as trees.
-Stills advertising also used body painting with hundreds of body painting looks on the pages of the world's magazines every year.
-Body painters also work frequently in the film arena especially in science fiction with an increasing number of elaborate alien creations being body painted.
+Stills advertising also uses body painting with hundreds of body painting looks on the pages of the world's magazines every year.
+Body painters also work frequently in the film arena, especially in science fiction with an increasing number of elaborate alien creations being body painted.

-The Sports Illustrated Swimsuit Issue, published annually, has frequently featured a section of models that were body painted, attired in renditions of swimsuits or sports jerseys.
-Also Playboy magazine has frequently made use of body painted models.
-In the 2005 Playmates at Play at the Playboy Mansion calendar, all Playmates appeared in the calendar wearing bikinis, but Playmates Karen McDougal and Hiromi Oshima actually appeared in painted-on bikinis for their respective months.
+The Sports Illustrated Swimsuit Issue, published annually, has frequently featured a section in which body-painted models appear to be wearing swimsuits or sports jerseys.
+Playboy magazine has frequently made use of body painted models.
+In the 2005 Playmates at Play at the Playboy Mansion calendar, all the Playmates appeared in bikinis apart from Playmates Karen McDougal and Hiromi Oshima, who instead had painted-on bikinis.

 The success of body painting has led to many notable international competitions and a specific trade magazine (Illusion Magazine) for this industry, showcasing work around the world.

 Face painting

 Face painting is the artistic application of nontoxic paint to a person's face.
 The practice dates from Paleolithic times and has been used for ritual purposes, such as coming-of-age ceremonies and funeral rites, as well as for hunting.
 Materials such as clay, chalk or henna have been used, typically mixed with pigments extracted from leaves, fruits or berries and sometimes with oils or fats.

 Many peoples around the world practice face painting in modern times.
 This includes indigenous peoples in places such as Australia, Papua New Guinea, Polynesia and Melanesia.
 Some tribes in Sub-Saharan Africa use the technique during rituals and festivals, and many of the indigenous peoples of the Pacific Northwest Coast of North America now use it for ceremonies, having previously also used it for hunting and warfare.
 In India it is used in folk dances and temple festivals, such as in Kathakali performances, and Mehndi designs are used at weddings.
 It is also used by Japanese Geisha and Chinese opera singers.
+Women in Madagascar paint their faces with designs featuring stars, flowers and leaves using contrasting yellow and white wood paste called masonjoany.

 In some forms of Western folk dance, such as Border Morris, the faces of the dancers are painted with a black pigment in a tradition that goes back to the Middle Ages.
 In the 18th century cosmetic face painting became popular with men and women of the aristocracy and the nouveau riche, but it died out in Western culture after the fall of the French aristocracy.
 During the 19th century blackface theatrical makeup gained popularity when it was used by non-black performers to represent black people, typically in a minstrel show.
-Its use ended in the United States with the Civil Rights Movement of the 1960s at about the same time that face painting re-entered the popular culture as part of the hippie movement of the late 1960s, when it was common for young people to decorate their cheeks with flowers or peace symbols at anti-war demonstrations.
+Its use ended in the United States with the Civil Rights Movement of the 1960s.
+At about the same time the hippie movement adopted face painting, and it was common for young people to decorate their cheeks with flowers or peace symbols at anti-war demonstrations.